shashwath94/Semisupervised-learning-with-DCGANs/README.md

       &nbsp;&nbsp; -> This is done by freezing the weights of the discriminator network while supervised training.<br>
       &nbsp;&nbsp;-> Currently working with one FC softmax layer on top of the leaned feauture layers

+==> The trained weights are stored in their respective HDF5 files.

 ==>Instructions for running:
 For working with the MNIST dataset,